-While high-end and primarily enterprise-focused headsets are driving some of these use cases, increased awareness for mental health and for VR have coincided – and they support each other, according to Foretell Reality Head of Partnerships and Business Development, Michelle Oberly.
+While high-end and primarily enterprise-focused headsets are driving some of these use cases, increased awareness for mental health and for VR have coincided – and they support each other, according to Foretell Reality Head of Partnerships and Business Development, Michele Oberly.

 “The drop in price of equipment has led to more people considering [VR for mental health],” Oberly told ARPost.
 “As it becomes more common, it enables more people to have access.”